llmware-ai/llmware/README.md

 ### 2. MongoDB and Milvus

 MongoDB and Milvus are optional and used to provide production-grade database and vector embedding capabilities.
-The fastest way to get started is to use the provided Docker Compose file which takes care of running them both:
+The fastest way to get started is to use the provided Docker Compose file (note: requires Docker Compose / Docker desktop to be installed) which takes care of running them both:
 ```bash
 curl -o docker-compose.yaml https://raw.githubusercontent.com/llmware-ai/llmware/main/docker-compose.yaml
 ```